BielPerezS/GraficPlayground/README.md

    - Note: Due to limitations in model.cpp, models with textures (like many from https://www.models-resource.com/) will appear completely white.

+## 📝 Notes

+- The core logic of the application is in `MyGLWidget`, which inherits from `ExamGLWidget`.
+- `ExamGLWidget` provides a basic OpenGL setup with a default (empty) scene.
+- `MyGLWidget` extends it by:
+  - Loading and rendering 3D models
+  - Initializing custom scenes
+  - Handling lighting via shaders
+  - Managing input (keyboard, mouse)
+  - Synchronizing events and animations
+- Models are loaded from the `/model` folder using `model.cpp` and `model.h`.
+- Textures are **not supported** due to limitations in `model.cpp`.
+As a result, many models (especially those from [The Models Resource](https://www.models-resource.com/)) appear white.

 ## 🕹️ User Guide

 You control **Patricio** from *SpongeBob*.
 Here's how to interact with the scene: